hulu/vfl2objc/README.md

 center[A(200)] means A's width is 200 and A is horizontally centered in its superview.

-V:center[B(100)] means B's width is 100 and B is vertically centered in its superview.
+V:center[B(100)] means B's height is 100 and B is vertically centered in its superview.